nodejs/node/COLLABORATOR_GUIDE.md

 * `land-on-v4.x` - tells the release team that the commit should be landed in a future v4.x release

-Any collaborator can attach these labels to any PR/issue.
+Any Collaborator can attach these labels to any PR/issue.
 As commits are landed into the staging branches, the `lts-watch-` label will be removed.
 Likewise, as commits are landed in a LTS release, the `land-on-` label will be removed.